rq/rq/docs/results.md

 q.enqueue(mytask, foo, bar=qux, timeout='10m')
 {% endhighlight console %}

-You can also change the default timeout for a whole queue at once, which can be useful for patterns like this:
+You can also change the default timeout for jobs that are enqueued via specific queue instances at once, which can be useful for patterns like this:

 {% highlight python %}
 # High prio jobs should end in 8 secs, while low prio
 # work may take up to 10 mins
-high = Queue('high', timeout=8)
+high = Queue('high', default_timeout=8)
-low = Queue('low', timeout='10m')
+low = Queue('low', default_timeout='10m')

 # Individual jobs can still override these defaults
 low.enqueue(really_really_slow, timeout='1h')